yowainwright/yowainwright.github.io/src/pages/2018-04-08-first-post-in-a-bit.md

 ![Image taken at Malaga Cove, in Palos Verdes](https://yowainwright.imgix.net/first-post-in-a-bit/cool-waters.jpg)

-## Find meaning in the meaningless—a long-winded side-step to this post's point
+## A brief history of myself—a long-winded side-step to this post's point

 My living parents are diplomats.
 They travel around the world.
 When I tell people about their work and my childhood, people say something like, "What a cool life to live!".
 They're right.
 It was cool.
 However, my parents' lives and work always came before my life.